devicetree-org/devicetree-specification/source/devicenodes.rst

    Usage legend: R=Required, O=Optional, OR=Optional but Recommended, SD=See Definition
    ===================================================================================================

-.. note:: All other standard properties (section FIXME 2.3) are allowed but are optional.
+.. note:: All other standard properties (section :ref:`sect-standard-properties`) are allowed but are optional.

 The cpus node may contain properties that are common across CPU nodes.
-See section FIXME 3.7 for details.
+See section :ref:`sect-cpus-cpu-node-properties` for details.

-For an example, see section FIXME 3.7.4.
+For an example, see section :ref:`sect-cpu-node-example`.

+.. _sect-cpus-cpu-node-properties:

 /cpus/cpu* Node Properties
 --------------------------